Binary Fission: Prokaryotic, Asexual, Reproduction, Definition, Steps & Examples

 Multiple Fission

-• Division of the nucleus several times before division of cell.
+• Division of the nucleus several times before the division of a cell.

-• Several daughter cells produced from one parent cell.
+• Several daughter cells are produced from one parent cell.

 Binary Fission Mechanism